NCAR/DART/models/seir/readme.rst

   - :raw-math:`$\rho$`: Average days until death,
   - :raw-math:`$\sigma$`: Vaccine in-efficacy (:raw-math:`$0 \leq \sigma \leq 1$`).

+The SEIR model uses identity observations.
+Typical observations that can be assimilated
+are:
+  *Recovered*, *Death* and *Vaccinated*.

 Initial versions of the model were tested using DART_LAB.
 This was conducted by
 **Shaniah Reece** as part of her SIParCS internship at NSF NCAR (2022).